Informfully/Documentation/docs/source/surveys.rst

 **Screenshot Editor**: Adding questions and answers is done via the user interface.
-There is no question/answer limite in place.
+There is no limit of how many questions can be added to a survey.
+Similarly, there is no limit of how many pre-defined answers can be added to a question.

 .. image:: img/survey_screenshots/survey_1.jpg
    :width: 700